-UK adults find it more difficult to discuss sex, relationships and finances with friends and family than death and wills, according to Which? research.
+UK adults find it more difficult to talk about sex, relationships and finances with friends and family than they do death and wills, according to a Which? survey.

-Relationships were the second-trickiest subject, with 45% of respondents finding the matter tough to discuss with friends and family.
-This was followed by finance and death, with 40% and 36% respectively finding these topics difficult to talk about.
+Relationships were the second trickiest subject, with 45% of respondents finding the matter tough to discuss with friends and family.
+This was followed by finance, with 40% of respondents saying it was a tricky topic to talk about, and death, with 36%.

 Although wills weren’t seen as being a particularly awkward topic, 45% had never actually discussed them with their family, while 27% hadn’t talked about death.

-‘It’s important to let relatives know if a will exists and if so where it is stored.
+‘It’s important to let relatives know if a will exists and, if so, where it’s stored.
 We would encourage people to have these conversations if they want to make sure that their wishes are carried out.’

 If you’re interested in writing a will or just want to find out more about the reasons for making one, call our expert team on 01992 822803 or visit the Which?
 Wills website.